 The Big CO2 Issue

-An increasing population means an increase in the need for housing, schools, hospitals and factories.
+An increasing population means an increase in the need for housing, schools, hospitals, factories and, of course, farmland.
 For these to be built, areas of green land must be cleared, causing an increase in the amount of CO2 in the atmosphere.
 The increase in any greenhouse gas causes something known as The Greenhouse Effect and can lead to global warming.

-The increasing population also means an increased demand for food and energy, leading to deforestation.
+The increasing population also means an increased demand for food and energy, leading to deforestation in order to clear the land needed for farming.